Is Hola VPN Safe? Much Better Hola VPN Alternatives in 2024

 2. Proton VPN

-Proton VPN is the only free VPN in the list that comes with unlimited data, which is very convenient.
+Proton VPN is the only free VPN with unlimited data, which is very convenient.
 The free plan gives you access to 3 VPN locations — Japan, the US, and the Netherlands.
-Also, you can use the VPN on 1 device.
+You can use the VPN on 1 device.

 Security-wise, Proton VPN’s free plan offers excellent features.
-For example, it has a kill switch, a strict audited no-logs policy, and perfect forward secrecy.
-What’s more, it has full leak protection, which is really great.
-Most other free VPNs and even some paid ones only have DNS leak protection.
-On top of that, all apps are open-source.
-So, anyone can inspect the source code for any security flaws, which is very transparent.
+It has a kill switch, a strict no-logs policy, and perfect forward secrecy.
+It also has full leak protection, which is rare in free VPNs.
+All apps are open-source, allowing anyone to check for security flaws.
 The provider’s apps are also audited.

 The provider’s free plan also offers good speeds.
-In our tests, we were able to browse the internet without delays, and sites loaded instantly.
-You also get the VPN Accelerator.
-This is a feature that increases your speeds on distant servers.
-Besides, you also have split-tunneling.
-So, you can boost your speeds even more by using the VPN connection only for specific sites or apps.
+We could browse the internet without delays and sites loaded instantly.
+You also get the VPN Accelerator to boost speeds on distant servers.
+Plus, there’s split-tunneling to increase speeds by using the VPN for specific sites or apps.

 One drawback of using the free plan is that the VPN doesn’t offer torrenting and streaming support.
 So, if you want to download content or stream on Netflix, you have to get a paid plan.